 In Israel, where serving in the Israeli Defense Forces (IDF) is mandatory for all citizens over the age of 18, a person’s army position can set their trajectory for life—some equate it to the difference between choosing a local college and an Ivy League university in America.
 Mechinot help recent high-school graduates prepare for their service with opportunities for Jewish study, volunteering, skill-building, and personal development in the interim between ending school and beginning service in the IDF.

-Serving young women from all over Israel, this program adds in a gender studies course and meetings with influential Israeli women.
+Alma: An all-female Mechinah in Jerusalem for women at-risk, which emphasizes self-confidence and leadership skills, this program adds in a gender studies course and meetings with influential Israeli women.

 Be’er Sheva: an urban Mechinah located in the Negev.